Taking A Stand: New Beginnings

 Smooth as silk, Pam hooked her foot around a chair and pulled it out.
 “Right love, you sit.
 I’ve got a quiche just about ready to come out, and I snuck a bit of Gruyère in the crust—the way you like it.”

 Dar shook her head and reached for her fork.
 This was her life now—chaos, noise, and bickering voices bleeding through the walls.
-Oddly, the place felt less like a stronghold and more like a home.
+She took a bite of quiche; the rich flavour was a small, quiet anchor in the chaos.